What Is an Advance Directive?

 Healthcare Agent Appointment

-Names the person who can speak with doctors, review options, and make decisions that the written instructions do not fully answer.
+Names the person authorized under the state Healthcare Decisions Act to speak with treating physicians, review treatment options, consent to or refuse care, and make decisions the written instructions do not address.

 Advance Directive vs Other Documents